DuncanCragg/ForestReact/README.md

-A React-based, Javascript implementation of the ideas of [FOREST](https://link.springer.com/chapter/10.1007/978-1-4419-8303-9_7) - "Functional Observer REST" - replacing Redux and Reselect in your dynamic Web pages.
+A React-based, Javascript implementation of the ideas of [FOREST](https://link.springer.com/chapter/10.1007/978-1-4419-8303-9_7) - "Functional Observer REST" - replacing Redux, Reselect and Redux Saga in your dynamic Web pages.

 ## _"Functional Observer REST?"_